mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## Animate component's mounting and unmounting

 To animate a component when it is mounted or unmounted, you can use the `TransitionGroup` component from `react-transition-group`.
-As the components are added or removed, the `in` prop is toggled automatically by `TransitionGroup`.
+As components are added or removed, the `in` prop is toggled automatically by `TransitionGroup`.

 More information about the `TransitionGroup` component can be found [here](https://reactcommunity.org/react-transition-group/transition-group).